-The small Mayan ruin of Hochob is an excellent example of the Chenes architectural style, which flowered from about AD 100 to 1000.
-Most ruins in this area (central and southeastern Campeche) were built on the highest possible elevation to prevent flooding during the rainy season, and Hochob is no exception.
+This small Mayan site is an excellent example of the Chenes architectural style, which flowered from about AD 100 to 1000.
+Most ruins in this area were built on the highest possible elevation to prevent flooding during the rainy season, and Hochob is no exception.
 It rests high on a hill overlooking the surrounding valleys.
-Another indication that these are Chenes ruins is the number of chultunes, or cisterns, in the
+Another indication that these are Chenes ruins is the number of chultunes, or cisterns, in the area.

-Dzibalchén–Chencho Rd., southwest of Hopelchén on Hwy 261, unknown, Campeche, Mexico
+Dzibalchén–Chencho Rd., 15 km (9 mi) west of Dzibilnocac, unknown, Campeche, Mexico